SunnySummit/LasagnaBiomeGeneration2/README.md

 ![thumbnail](https://i.imgur.com/brZBg1X.jpeg)

-paks are too large for github.

-the latest paks are available on google drive and mega.

-install all paks that start with three underscores.
+i recommend installing all paks that start with three underscores.

+the others are optional.

 paks are provided as is.